‘The Masked Singer’ spoilers: Cluedle-Doo is …

-“The Masked Singer” added a twist for season 5: the Cluedle-Doo.
-This cocky clue giver has dropped hints both real and fake to the judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke) in taped segments throughout the first seven episodes.
-But the Cluedle-Doo didn’t appear in front of the panel until the special edition of the show on April 28: “The Sing-A-Long: The Maskie Awards.”
+“The Masked Singer” producers have kept us tuned in by shaking the format every season.
+The fifth edition included the introduction of the Cluedle-Doo.
+This costumed celebrity isn’t competing for the Golden Mask.
+Rather he is regaling us with clues about the contestants.
+He appeared in front of the four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke) for the first time on “The Sing-A-Long: The Maskie Awards,” which aired April 28.

+This special episode included a slew of clips of the Super 6 (Black Swan, Chameleon, Piglet, Robopine, Russian Dolls and Yeti) raising their voices in song.
+And we saw snippets of Cluedle-Doo in previous appearances delivering tantalizing teases about their real identities.

-This clue-meister’s long-awaited debut in the studio was worth the wait as he offered up a tantalizing tease as to his real identity: “I’m not just a roaster rooster who likes to cause chaos; I’m an undercover celebrity myself.
+He also delivered a long-awaited first clue about himself: “I’m not just a roaster rooster who likes to cause chaos; I’m an undercover celebrity myself.
 I have a connection to another mischievous masked singer from the past, the Gremlin.”
 Keep reading for “The Masked Singer” spoilers, including the real name of the Cluedle-Doo.

-Fans of “The Masked Singer” certainly remember who the Gremlin was: Mickey Rourke.
-This Oscar-nominated actor was a short-lived contestant on season 4.
-After he sang “Stand by Me” by Ben E. King on episode 2 he immediately withdrew from the competition.
+The Gremlin was a contestant on season 4 of “The Masked Singer” who lasted only one episode.
+Rather than face the judgement of the judges after he sang “Stand by Me” by Ben E. King, he bowed out of the competition and revealed himself to be the Oscar-nominated actor Mickey Rourke.

-“The Masked Singer” producer Brian Strickland has assured fans of the FOX reality competition series that the celebrity masquerading as the Cluedle-Doo is someone who has never appeared on the show in any capacity.
-That eliminates such past contestants as Wayne Brady and Brian Austin Green as well as guest judges such as Joel McHale and Craig Robinson.
-And Strickland promises that the person playing the Cluedle-Doo is a big name in show biz.
+“The Masked Singer” producer Brian Strickland has also offered up several clues about the Cluedle-Doo.
+He says this celebrity has never appeared on the show before now.
+That rules out the likes past contestants Wayne Brady and Brian Austin Green as well as guest judges Joel McHale and Craig Robinson.
+Strickland describes the person playing the Cluedle-Doo as a big name in show biz.

 Super 6 Spoilers